faultyagatha/go/basics/basics.md

 > When opening a directory in VSCode that consists of multiple Go projects the following error appears: `gopls requires a module at the root of your workspace...`

-From Go 1.18 onwards there is native support for multi-module workspaces.
+- from Go 1.18 onwards there is native support for multi-module workspaces.
 This is done by having a `go.work` file present in your parent directory.

+- `go.work` file overrides the `go.mod` file

 > In workspace mode, the go. work file will be used to determine the set of main modules used as the roots for module resolution, instead of using the normally-found go.mod file to specify the single main module.